-Liz oversees academic service and resources areas including the university’s libraries, the University Art Collection, and the University Learning Center.
-She is responsible for academic program accreditation and compliance, and serves as the liaison to the New York State Department of Education, the Middle States Commission on Higher Education, and the Veterans Administration.
+Liz oversees academic service and resource areas including the university’s libraries, the University Art Collection, and the University Learning Center.
+She is responsible for academic program accreditation and compliance and serves as the liaison to the New York State Department of Education, the Middle States Commission on Higher Education, and the Veterans Administration.
 She coordinates student academic appeals on behalf of the Office of the Provost and is developing new connections between the Office of the Provost and student academic interests.

 Other Roles at The New School